Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 Step 8: Finish Up

-With both the small and large branches you want to clear off out of the way, it’s time to power off the pole saw, wait for it to stop moving, then set it aside and use the rake to get rid of all the large branches left.
+With both the small and large branches you want to clear off out of the way, it’s time to power off the pole saw, wait for it to stop moving, then set it aside and use the rake to get rid of all the significant branches left.

 Which is Better, a Gas or Battery Pole Saw?